Clarence Bloomfield Moore: Career

-As the president of Jessup & Moore Paper Company, Moore ran the company for the next ten years accumulating massive wealth for the majority of the 1880s.
+As the president of Jessup & Moore Paper Company, Moore ran the company for the next ten years, accumulating massive wealth for the majority of the 1880s.
 However, Moore was eager to travel and explore in the field of archaeology and turned over company management to others.
-Between the 1880s and 1890s, Moore's vision in both eyes would begin to deteriorate after an injury during a game of tennis in his left eye, and his right eye naturally but slowly experienced the loss of vision, limiting Moore to travel, write, and engage in photography.

-Over the next twenty years (1890s-1910s), Moore began a long journey of excavating in many Native archeological sites, which amounted to eight hundred and fifty sites in America, in nearly all Southern states; Florida, Georgia, Arkansas, Missouri, and Louisiana.
-From his family fortune and sponsorship from Academy of Natural Sciences, Moore would travel to these sites with his crew mostly by water, in his steamboat named Gopher of Philadelphia. or through the boat, The Alligator.
-Moore documented his field excavations and travels from 1892 to 1918; there are forty-five notebooks with some located at Cornell University Library.
+Over the next 20 years, from the 1890s to 1910s, Moore excavated many Native archeological sites, including 850 sites in the U.S., predominantly in the southern states of Arkansas, Florida, Georgia, Louisiana, and Missouri.
+From his family fortune and sponsorship from Academy of Natural Sciences, Moore travelled to these sites with his crew mostly by his steamboat, named Gopher of Philadelphia. or through the boat, The Alligator.
+Moore documented his field excavations and travels from 1892 to 1918; there are 45 notebooks with some located at Cornell University Library.
 Nineteen of his publications were published and sponsored by the Journal of the Academy of Natural Sciences of Philadelphia.